ESMValGroup/ESMValTool-AR6-OriginalCode-FinalFigures/IPCC_README_files/README_AR6_WG1_Chap3_Figure3_26_OceanHeatContent.md

 The tool checks that the data for all these 5 or 6 datasets must be available for the entire time range.
-In addition, the tool checks where tyhe historical was branched from the piControl and adds the relevant picontrol years.
+In addition, the tool checks where the historical was branched from the piControl and adds the relevant picontrol years.

 The recipe filler is an earlier and more general version of the check_TSV.py tool.